Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-angular-cli-7.0.md

 your bundle will be a few Kb lighter!

 Talking about bundle sizes,
-a new application now has by default some "budgets" set:
+a new application has now some "budgets" set by default:

     budgets: [{
       type: 'initial',